harness-community/open/README.md

 # Harness Open

-This repository contains details of the Harness Community communication guide, Contributor License Agreement, and details of other useful repos that exist in this org.
+This repository contains details of the Harness Community logos, communication guide, Contributor License Agreement, and details of other useful repos that exist in this org.

 ## Contributor License Agreement